suzannastep/suzannastep.github.io/_publications/linearlayers2023.md

 ---
-title: "Linear Neural Network Layers Promote Learning Single- and Multiple-Index Models"
+title: "ReLU Neural Networks with Linear Layers are Biased Towards Single- and Multi-Index Models"
 collection: publications
 permalink: /publication/linearlayers2023
-excerpt: 'Connects the representation cost of a function associated with the architecture of a deep neural network with 1 ReLU layer to the dimension of the active subspace of the function.'
+excerpt: 'Connects the representation cost of neural networks with 1 ReLU layer and many linear layers to the spectrum of the expected gradient outer product matrix (EGOP), showing that this architecture is biased towards single- and multi-index models.'
 date: 2023-05-25
 venue: 'arXiv'
 ---
-Connects the representation cost of a function associated with the architecture of a deep neural network with 1 ReLU layer to the dimension of the active subspace of the function.
+Connects the representation cost of neural networks with 1 ReLU layer and many linear layers to the spectrum of the expected gradient outer product matrix (EGOP), showing that this architecture is biased towards single- and multi-index models.

 Joint work with Greg Ongie and Rebecca Willett.